Skip to main content

 4. Delete the cloud server (provider billing stops here).

-5. The instance row is marked deprovisioning; the marketplace worker tears down the tunnel + DNS.
+5. The instance row is marked deprovisioning; Suji tears down the tunnel + DNS.

 3